prataprajput27/burger-mania/README.md

 - **Database**: SQL Server
 - **Libraries**: Entity Framework Core, Bootstrap, Fetch API

+## Scrrenshots

 ![alt text](/utils/landing-page.png)
+Here's a landing page for your great experience.

 ![alt text](/utils/register.png)
 Register: Create a new account to start ordering.

 ![alt text](/utils/burgers.png)
-Browse Menu: View the list of available burgers.
+Browse Menu: View the list of available burgers, believe me they are all very delicious.

 ![alt text](/utils/my-cart.png)
 Your Cart: Your favourite burgers have been added to your cart.